kubestellar/kubestellar/QUICKSTART.md

 ## 1. Install and run **KubeStellar**

 KubeStellar works in the context of kcp, so to use KubeStellar you also need kcp.
-Download the kcp and **KubeStellar** binaries and scripts into a `kubestellar` subfolder in your current working directory using the following command:
+Download the kcp and **KubeStellar** binaries and scripts into a `kubestellar` subfolder in your current working directory using the following commands.  **NOTE**: the second time you try this you might run into [a bug](https://github.com/kcp-dev/edge-mc/issues/402); to be safe, make sure you completely tear down everything as [described below](#3-teardown-the-environment) before trying again.

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kcp-dev/edge-mc/main/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version latest